 1. They have deep friendships.

-You may feel overwhelmed or tired at a big, noisy party, but you love spending time catching up with very close friends.
-You are a very good listener, making close, even lifelong friendships.
-This one of the great rewards of introversion.
+They may feel overwhelmed or tired at a big, noisy party, but they love spending time and catching up with very close friends.
+They are very good listeners, making close, even lifelong friendships.
+This is one of the great rewards of introversion.

 2. They are great readers and writers.

 Introverts tend to love reading as part of their quiet, alone time.
-And the more you read, the better you write.
-Reading gives you inspiration and a better command of language, which you can show off in your imaginative and well-thought-out writing.
+And the more they read, the better they write.
+Reading gives them inspiration and a better command of the language, which they can show off in their imaginative and well-thought-out writing.

-Timed writing assignments may not be your forte because you like to have space to carefully reason out an argument before writing it.
-But you have the capacity to write stories with detailed descriptions of the characters, surroundings, and the conflicts.
-You may agree with what Isaac Asimov, a prolific science fiction writer and author of I, Robot once said, “Writing, to me, is simply thinking through my fingers.”
+Timed writing assignments may not be their forte because they like to have space to carefully reason out an argument before writing it.
+But they have the capacity to write stories with detailed descriptions of the characters, surroundings, and the conflicts.
+They may agree with what Isaac Asimov, a prolific science fiction writer and author of I, Robot once said, “Writing, to me, is simply thinking through my fingers.”

 3. They are careful and conscientious.

-Sure, sometimes risk-taking pays off, but you see the value of looking before you leap.
-In fact, information takes a longer journey through an introvert’s brain than through that of an extrovert.
-Since you tend to hang back and study new situations before jumping right in, you give yourself the chance to make good choices.
+Sure, sometimes risk-taking pays off, but they see the value of looking before they leap.
+In fact, information takes a long journey through an introvert’s brain than through that of an extrovert.
+Since they tend to hang back and study new situations before jumping right in, they give themselves the chance to make good choices.

 4. They have amazing ideas.

-By giving yourself the time to be quiet and listen to yourself think, you end up having lots of interesting ideas that might not have come to you if you spent all your time in a rowdy group.
+By giving themselves the time to be quiet and listen to themselves think, they end up having lots of interesting ideas that might not have come to them if they spent all their time in a rowdy group.
 Keep listening to yourself, and keep being thoughtful!

 5. They make a great leader.

-This one may surprise you, but you have incredible leadership qualities!
-Introverts leaders project calmness in times of crises, think before they speak, and they ask great questions.
+This one may surprise you, but they have incredible leadership qualities!
+Introvert leaders project calmness in times of crisis think before they speak, and they ask great questions.
 These are all hallmarks of an effective leader and doer.